Progress report for GNE18-166

 Farmers are increasingly interested in planting cover crops to improve soil health, reduce nutrient losses, and enhance pest suppression, and government agencies support the use of cover crops by offering cost-share programs.
 This research seeks to compare cover crop incentive programs and adoption rates in Maryland, New York, Pennsylvania, and Vermont and to better understand the relationship between farmer adoption and incentive program structure, payment, and restrictions.
 I will examine existing literature on the barriers to adoption, catalog cover crop incentive programs, and conduct a survey to understand the various benefits and challenges of participating in cover crop incentive programs.
 New knowledge generated in this project will be used to develop recommendations to improve incentive programs with the goal of increasing the number of farmers who use cover crops and the amount of farmland that is cover cropped in the Northeast.
 Because cover cropping can improve soil health, help farmers to manage pests and weeds, this research will tackle one of the most significant challenges facing the United States: regenerating soil health and increasing crop viability.

 To better understand the differences between incentive programs and to identify possible solutions we will pursue the following research and analysis:

 1. Compile available data for the last five years to compare program costs, payment structure, implementation or evaluation mechanisms, and farmer adoption rates.

-2. Survey at least 400 farmers and 100 program administrators and quantify perceptions about cover crops among farmers in each of the four states.
+2. Survey at least 300 farmers and 100 program administrators to understand perceptions about cover crops among farmers in each of the four states.

 3. Develop policy recommendations to enhance positive and reduce negative externalities of the incentive programs and identify mechanisms that could improve policy or program efficiency, increase adoption rates, and intensify farmer benefits.